gingerninja2016/robotcode/README.md

 3) a) EDIT: I have now added it to github, you can simply git clone the directory to your respective location where the python file is saved and type; python Robotprogram.py

 4) This will run the python script/file
-5) Another way to run the program if you have python installed already is to double click on the Robotprogram.py directly and a executable file will automatically open, try whichever one of the methods i have listed above from step step 3 to see which works best for you
+5) Another way to run the program if you have python installed already is to double click on the Robotprogram.py directly and a executable file will automatically open, try whichever one of the methods i have listed above from  step 3 to see which works best for you
 6) Once the program is running it will initiate you to Enter Coordinates (X and Y) and Direction
 7) Enter Coordinates: It has to be between (0,0) and (5,5) if outside it will prompt a error message, Direction has to be East, West, South or North, it can be typed in any case (lower or upper)
 8) Once that is done your robot is on the board and you can run the commands you want